-- 1. The core of the transit station area (as defined on page 11 and shown in blue on the Future Transportation Network Map above) should be the most intensely developed part of the transit station area.
+- 1. The core (shown in blue on Transportation Network Map above, as defined in the glossary on page 12) should be the most intensely developed part of the transit station area.
 As redevelopment occurs, this area should continue to be developed primarily with office, hotels, civic, and/or retail uses.
 Residential uses may be appropriate if developed as part of a mixed-use development with ground floor retail or other commercial uses.
 Structured parking should be lined with active uses along the street or screened from view from streets and sidewalks.
 Commercial uses with drive-through facilities and/or gasoline pumps are not appropriate in the core of the transit station area. - 2.
-In areas outside of the core, existing businesses and residences are anticipated to remain in the near term.
-Over time, properties should be redeveloped with a mix of residential, office, retail, and civic/institutional uses.
-To ensure the area remains economically viable as it awaits redevelopment, a limited expansion of existing buildings may be appropriate.\ Ground floor retail uses may include drive-through facilities only if they meet the Community Design criteria below (#5).
+In areas outside of the core, existing businesses are anticipated to remain in the near term.
+Over time, properties should be redeveloped for residential, office, hotel, and civic/institutional uses.
+Retail uses are also appropriate if located in multi-storied buildings.
+These ground floor retail uses may include drive-through facilities only if they meet the Community Design criteria below (#5).
 Structured parking should be lined with active uses along the street or screened from view from streets and sidewalks.
-Commercial uses with gasoline pumps are not appropriate in the transit station area. (\ refer to Volume 3: Implementation Guide for further guidance) - 3.
-Adjacent to the established Hampton Park Neighborhood, a variety of moderate density (up to 22 DUA) housing types are appropriate, on the east side of the extension of E. McCullough Dr. to E. McCullough Dr. Residential development in this area is encouraged to include a variety of housing options (e.g. single family, duplex, triplex, quadraplex, multi-family, etc.).
+Commercial uses with gasoline pumps are not appropriate in the transit station area. - 3.
+Adjacent to the established Hampton Park Neighborhood, a variety of moderate density (up to 22 DUA) housing types are appropriate, on the east side of the extension of E. McCullough Dr. to E. McCullough Dr. Residential development should incorporate at least two building types, such as single family, duplexes, triplexes, quadraplexes, townhomes, and multi-family buildings.